Trees with trunks growing across property lines are called “boundary trees” or “shared trees.”

 A CAUTION to homeowners and developers about cutting down a boundary tree without a co-owner’s permission!

 Since 2013, home-owners, developers and contractors in Ontario have found themselves in expensive court-cases for cutting down boundary trees without the co-owner’s permission.
-As of October 2017, fines have ranged from $6,250 to $37,000.
+Fines have ranged from $6,250 to $37,000.
 Contractors have also faced civil suits for monetary damages.